pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM324x9I_EVAL/Applications/USB_Device/CDC_Standalone/readme.txt

 @par Application Description

-This application is a part of the USB Device Library package using STM32Cube firmware.
-It describes how to use USB device application based on the Device Communication Class (CDC) following the PSTN subprotocol in the STM32F4xx devices using the OTG-USB and UART peripherals.
+This application shows how to use the USB device application based on the Device Communication Class (CDC) following the PSTN subprotocol using the USB Device and UART peripherals.

 This is a typical application on how to use the STM32F4xx USB OTG Device peripheral where the STM32 MCU behaves as a USB-to-RS232 bridge following the Virtual COM Port (VCP) implementation.